Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-120:
+New in this latest version release-121:

 1.)
-The last patch featured a nice regression where gas giants turned Jool green.
-Fixed.
-Now some sleep.
+Improved the Kerbin-specific workarounds for the PQS flickering fix.

 Known Bugs: